 One way for hospice and palliative care professionals to recognize our expertise is through certification.
 This involves a process that validates and evaluates expertise in a specialty area.
 While licensure assures minimal competency to practice in a field, certification indicates mastery of a defined body of knowledge.

 Even during this time of opportunity and increased exposure, the demands upon hospice and palliative care are increasing and often influence our commitment to our specialty.
-We all know the stresses of our daily work: the sometimes overwhelming demands of working with the terminally ill, the sense of duty we feel to our team, the personal stamina it takes to daily confront life and death issues.
+We all know the stresses of our daily work: the sometimes overwhelming demands of working with the terminally ill, the sense of duty we feel to our team, and the personal stamina it takes to confront life and death issues daily.
 Too often, the financial rewards are not great, and our compensation is not likely to increase significantly in a climate of decreasing reimbursement for healthcare whether we are certified or not.

-So why, after a difficult day that often includes overtime, would we want to consider giving more of our own time to preparation for a certification test?
+So why, after a difficult day that often includes overtime, would we want to consider giving more of our own time to prepare for a certification test?
 Why, when perhaps our employer offers no incentive or financial reward, would or should we be willing to invest time and money in the certification process?

 The certification process can have intrinsic rewards for the professional who commits to preparation and testing.
 These include:

 - a comprehensive review of the current body of knowledge for which the hospice and palliative professional is accountable,

 - participation with and learning from other colleagues in review courses or study groups,

 - sharpening of skills and knowledge in areas not utilized daily,